-Do We Have Enough Research To Support Use of Frankincense?
+Do We Have Enough Research To Support the Use of Frankincense?

 Researchers spend billions of dollars to figure out the most minute and sometimes inconsequential facts; frankincense is no exception.

-I surmise that 600 studies showing benefits for frankincense oil use are enough.
+I surmise that 600 studies showing the benefits of frankincense oil use are enough.

-As many of you know, I’ve been defending the use of plants in a way that they were meant to be used; through traditions, practical research, complex combinations, and careful observations.
+As many of you know, I’ve been defending the use of plants in the way that they were meant to be used; through traditions, practical research, complex combinations, and careful observations.